lukfugl/cs8802-final/README.md

-# Escape!
+# Infiltration!

 ### Problem Statement

-A mark 007 "Bond" autonomous infiltration robot finds itself activated at a random (and unknown) location in one of three (also random and unknown to the robot) drop zones.
+A prototype (version 0.0.7) "Bond" autonomous infiltration robot finds itself activated at a random (and unknown) location in one of three (also random and unknown to the robot) drop zones.
 It needs to make its way to a target zone, undetected.

 To reach the target zone, Bond must navigate a number of large obstacles.
 It has a rough, but inexact, map of these obstacles.
 Bond's